svh2811/Traffic-Sign-Recognition/README.md

 #### 3. Training methodology

-Train-validation split was 70-30.
-Adam Optimizer with intitial learning rate 5e-3 was used, however the learning rate was scaled down by a factor of 10 every 5 epochs if the validation-accuracy did not increase by 0.05%.
-The model was trained for 50 epochs with an early stop on training if the validation-accuracy did not increase by 0.05% for 15 epochs.
+Adam Optimizer with intitial learning rate 5e-3 was used, however the learning rate was scaled down by a factor of 10 every 3 epochs if the validation-accuracy did not increase by 0.05%.
+The model configured to be trained for a maximum of 150 epochs but with an early stop on training if the validation-accuracy did not increase by 0.05% for 15 epochs.
+Eventually the training terminated early after 24 epochs.
+All activations from Convolution layers and fully-connected-layers were batch-normalized as well.
 Intermediate Fully Connected Layer were regularized using dropout with a dropout factor of 50% and final layer was regularized using l2 loss.
-All activations from Convolution layers and fully-connected-layers were batch-normalized as well.
-Batch-size used was 64, and the model was trained on Nvidia Gt 1050Ti 4GB gpu for about 25 minutes.
+Batch-size used was 512, and the model was trained on Nvidia Gt 1050Ti 4GB gpu for about 24 minutes.

 #### 4. Model performance